 It may not be serial numbered like most valuable autograph rookie cards, but it’s one of a very few autograph rookie cards available.

 Plus it’s got a jersey patch on the card as well on the respected SPx brand.

 Expect to pay a couple of thousand dollars for well-graded cards.

 3. 2001 Bowman Chrome #351 (English and Japanese versions) Ichiro Suzuki rookie cards

 While it’s not autographed as many young superstar players have nowadays in the Bowman Chrome set, the refractor cards are a nice one to add to the personal collection.

 Plus there are two different versions of the cards with the backs of one card printed in English, and the other half printed in Japanese.

-It’s also much more affordable than the top 2 picks.
+This Suzuki card is also much more affordable than the top 2 picks.

 Listen to our podcast Cards To The Moon with new episodes weekly!